buyekeobare/my_first_django_project/README.md

 ## Usage

-Instrcutions on how to use:
+Instructions on how to use:

 #### Create a virtual environment